cf913/TicTacToe/README.md

 # Tic Tac Toe

-Initial implementation of a TicTacToe and Align-4 (or Connect-4) using HTML5 CSS JQuery
+First implementation of a TicTacToe and Align-4 from scratch using HTML5 CSS JQuery

 ## Getting Started